DaDvoy/DaDvoy/README.md

 - 🔭 I’m currently a junior C++ developer
 - 🌱 I’m currently learning Golang and SQL
 - 📫 How to reach me: DaDvoy(telegram)
-- ⚡ Fun fact: I speak Esperanto a little))
+- ⚡ Fun fact: I grow some plants, for example: avocados))

 <!--/
 - 👯 I’m looking to collaborate on ...